 FPV stands for First Person View.

-By putting a camera on the drone, so you can see what the drone sees while controlling it.
-It’s like you are sitting in the cockpit and flying like a real pilot, but your feet are actually firmly on the ground.
+By streaming real-time video from the camera on the drone, you are flying like a bird!
+It’s like you are sitting in the cockpit of the aircraft while controlling it, but your feet are actually firmly on the ground.

-Flying a drone in FPV is the most surreal experience I personally have ever had.
+Flying an FPV drone is the most surreal experience I’ve ever had.
 You can go anywhere in 3D space, what you can do is totally up to your imagination.